Corona-Killers/corona-manager/README.md

 - GET all patients with their city, symptoms, covid test and status.
 - GET patient by id with their city, symptoms, covid test and status.
 - GET all patients with covid Tests that are positive.
-- GET all covid test by patient id.
+- GET all patients by symptom.
 #### Hospitals
 - GET all hospitals with their capacity (maxCapacity), number of respirator (respiratorAmount)
 - GET Hospital by id.